Berlin and Madrid have been partner cities since the signing of an agreement on 4 November 1988 in Madrid.

-The reasons for their city partnership include the overall framework of good relations between the people of Germany and Spain and the desire to promote European integration.
+The reasons for their city partnership included the good relationship between the people of Germany and Spain in general and the desire to promote European integration.

-Exchange between the two cities is concentrated on traditional administrative areas, but is very substantial in initiatives by private citizens, in volunteer work, and in the cultural sector as well.
+Exchange between the two cities is concentrated on traditional administrative areas, but is very pronounced in initiatives by private citizens, in volunteer work, and in the cultural sector as well.
 The Spanish Embassy is a strong supporter of cultural exchange between the two partner cities.

 The Madrid universities Politécnica and Autónoma carry out frequent projects with Berlin’s Humboldt Universität and Freie Universität.